ircv3/ircv3-specifications/extensions/acc-core.md

 The `regnick` flag indicates that when a client registers an account, the account name MUST be the current nickname of the client (that is, they tie account name registration to nicknames).

 When registering an account on a network with this flag, clients MUST send an asterisk (`*`) as the `<accountname>` in the `ACC REGISTER` command.
 This indicates that the server use the client's current nickname as the account name.
 If a client sends does not send an asterisk `*` on a network enforcing this policy, the server MUST return the `REG_MUST_USE_REGNICK` `FAIL` code.

+### nospaces Flag
+The `nospaces` flag indicates that passphrase MAY NOT contain space characters.
+This may include just the SPACE (`0x20`) ASCII character or any other form of whitespace as well.
+When this flag is advertised, clients SHOULD NOT send a passphrase that contains any whitespace, as it may be rejected by the server with the `REG_INVALID_CRED_TYPE` `FAIL` code.

 ## Account Required